Meet Jin Mobile

 Voice Memos is built to keep recordings.
 Jin is built to keep ideas.

-You can even append a new recording to a note from a week ago, stitching two thoughts into one.Voice Memos is an archive.
+Link one thought to another, append a new recording to a note from last week, stitch two ideas into one.
+Connect Notion and they go further still: full database pages you can filter, graph, link to projects, and action.Voice Memos is an archive.
 Jin is a continuous conversation.

 -